knpuniversity/oauth/knpu/authorization-code.rst

 will use OAuth to collect an access token for every farmer that signs up.

-Once again, the question is: how can each user give FCL an access token that allows it to count the user's eggs on the user's behalf?
+Once again, the question is: how can each user give FCL an access token that allows it to count eggs on their behalf?

 Starting up FCL
 ---------------